Vinay1a1/G54_custom_rom/downgrade.md

 You can downgrade from A15 to A14.
 Don't try to go below May patch because anti-rollback will not allow you to downgrade.

+## Note- I won't be responsible for bricked/dead device/thermonuclear war/ gharwale mar dalenge.
+You are doing it at your own risk

 ## Requirements-

 1. Brain